Plus-Size Fashion Education is Key to the Industry’s Inclusive Future

 Lisa Hayes, the Fashion Design program director at Drexel University in Philadelphia, tells Refinery29 that they have been incorporating size inclusivity into their program for about the past decade, bringing in plus speakers and educators to show their students the possibilities available to them.
 Hayes credits much of this to the smaller size of the program, allowing them to jump on different initiatives early such as plus fashion or adaptive clothing for those with disabilities.

-At FIT in New York City, the need for plus-size fashion education became apparent when the school put on a forum titled “The Business of Curves” in 2017 featuring plus supermodel Emme.
-With 500 students in attendance, the desire for more education on the topic was evident, and so Steven Frumkin, Dean of the Jay and Patty Baker School of Business and Technology, put together a handful of courses in their technical design area to satisfy those students.
+At FIT in New York City, the need for plus-size fashion education became apparent when the school put on a forum titled “The Business of Curves” in 2017 whose associate producers were plus supermodels Emme and Catherine Schuller.
+The event also featured Fern Mallis, creator of New York Fashion Week, as the special guest moderator.
+With 500 students in attendance — and over 16K watching virtually — the desire for more education on the topic was evident, and so Steven Frumkin, Dean of the Jay and Patty Baker School of Business and Technology, put together a handful of courses in their technical design area to satisfy those students.
 Pre-pandemic, FIT had continued to host inclusive events and hired a Chief Diversity Officer to push the conversation forward.
 The program has also incorporated 3-D design into its courses, as have other schools like the University of Minnesota Twin Cities, that allow students to dress for more body types and sizes.

 Prior to helping change the narrative at FIT, Emme launched Fashion Without Limits in 2013, an initiative co-founded with Syracuse University’s School of Design professors Jeffrey Mayer and Todd Conover, to teach inclusive design.
 Fashion Without Limits has since expanded greatly, becoming a four-year program offered by Syracuse.
 “Every time innovation and newness and change happens within a design program to be more inclusive, everyone wins,” Emme tells Refinery29.
 “It's scary being first, but you have to take a stand.”